editdb/JSFrameworksDemo/README.md

 If running Vue natively by `npm run serve` then in the vuejs/.env file, change `localhost` to `192.168.99.100`

 If running Angular natively by `ng serve --o` then in the Angular/src/environments/environment.ts file, change `localhost` to `192.168.99.100` in the property named webapiUrl

+If running React natively by `npm start` then in the reactjs/src/environments/environment.ts file, change `localhost` to `192.168.99.100` in the property named webapiUrl

 ### Demonstrating Endpoints